2007 Australian motorcycle Grand Prix: MotoGP race report

 Lap twenty-two and the midfield runners Chris Vermeulen and Anthony West battle for ninth position.
 West passes Vermeulen going into the Doohan Corner.
 Behind them are also Colin Edwards and Carlos Checa, fighting for tenth place.

 Lap twenty-three and Capirossi now starts to open up a gap to Rossi.
 No overtakes happened at the front.

 On lap twenty-four, no overtakes happened.

 Lap twentyfive – the penultimate lap – and Stoner has lost some margin, shrinking his gap to +6.869 seconds to Capirossi, who himself has now pulled a +1.783 second gap back to Rossi down in third position.
 Rossi himself has also pulled a significant gap of +1.679 seconds back to Pedrosa.

 The final lap – lap twentysix – has begun and the top four is as follows: Stoner, Capirossi, Rossi and Pedrosa.
 Further back, Kawasaki rider Randy de Puniet and Suzuki rider John Hopkins had passed Melandri for sixth and seventh place.
 Vermeulen also passed Melandri for eighth not much later.
 Stoner had no problems on this lap and crossed it to win his ninth race of the season.
 Capirossi and Rossi crossed the line in second and third, Pedrosa in fourth and Barros fifth – his third highest position of the season.
 De Puniet and Hopkins finished sixth and seventh and Vermeulen and Edwards eighth and ninth.

-On the parade lap back to parc-fermé, Stoner valiantly waves the Australian flag, with Capirossi doing likewise with a small Italian flag.
-The jubilant Australian and Stoner fans enjoy the scene on the tribunes, clapping and waving Australian and 27 (Stoner's number) flags of their own.
-Hopkins congratulates him via a handshake whilst still being on his bike, with Vermeulen congratulating him also.
+On the parade lap back to parc fermé, Stoner waved the Australian flag, while Capirossi waved a small Italian flag.
+Supporters in the grandstands applauded and waved Australian and number 27 flags.
+Hopkins and Vermeulen congratulated Stoner after the race.

 Rossi arrives to parc fermé and hugs one of his crewmembers.
 Stoner also arrives and talks to his delighted crewmembers, as does a visibly tired Capirossi.
 The Ducati teammates hug each other as well.
 The three then talk to the press before the podium ceremony.

 The riders walk up to the podium, with Rossi the first to emerge, followed by Capirossi and Stoner.
 They take their places on their respective podium slots and the important figures hand out the trophies to the third, second and first place riders.
 The Australian national anthem plays for Stoner and the trio sprays the champagne.